 $1.04 Billion Dollar Hip Implant Verdict

-$1.04 billion verdict against Johnson & Johnson DePuy Pinnacle hip implant was delivered in Texas for six plaintiffs in a bellwether trial.
+$1.04 billion verdict against Johnson & Johnson DePuy Pinnacle hip implant devices was delivered in Texas for six plaintiffs in a bellwether trial.
 The Texas jury found six plaintiffs were injured by Pinnacle hip implants metal-shedding causing injuries.
-This December 1, 2016 $1.04 billion award follows the $150 million verdict in a previous bellwether trial.
-The Court has ordered ten bellwether trials to begin September 7, 2017 as follows:
+The December 1, 2016 $1.04 billion award follows the $150 million verdict in a previous bellwether trial.
+The Court ordered ten bellwether trials to begin September 2017 as follows:

 - Alicea (Cause No. 3:15-cv-03489-K).

 - Cousin (Cause No. 3:13-cv-00244-K).

 - M. and A. Stevens (Cause No. 3:14-cv-01776-K).

 - E. and Y. Stevens (Cause No. 3:14-cv-02341-K).

 A Texas jury delivered a $498 million verdict against Johnson and Johnson in the second bellwether Pinnacle hip implant manufactured by DePuy Orthopaedics.
 The plaintiffs proved that the metal-on-metal devices caused inflammation of surrounding tissues, bone erosion and metallosis, as the hip implant components grind against each other shedding metal debris into the bloodstream.
 The award was later reduced by the judge to approximately $150 million.
 A Dallas jury found in favor of five plaintiffs and delivered a verdict that included $360 million in punitive damages.